jordy1611/ideabox-boilerplate/README.md

 4/12/20  We completed functionality for delete and favorite buttons.
 Mod4 student Grayson Palmer reviewed our code for SRP / DRY opportunities.
 We also made the opacity / overlay visible in the mobile view.

+### Iteration 4

+4/15/20 We completed up to bullet point 3 of Iteration 4.
+This includes: when the page is refreshed, the idea card remains in the idea list; when two cards are created and one is deleted, one idea card remains after refresh; and finally, when an idea card is favorited and the page is refreshed, that card is still in the "favorite" state with the filled in star icon.
+We reviewed entire code with Mod4 and Mod2 students Grayson Palmer and Elliot Mackinnon.
+We also spent a significant amount of time refactoring our code by reducing lines of code, removing white spacing and type-Os.

 ## Rubric